-I was lucky enough to spend the day at the WWT Slimbridge, Wetland Centre this week, we have included many photos of our visit.
-WWT Slimbridge is a wetland nature reserve run by the Wildfowl and Wetlands Trust near the village of Slimbridge in Gloucestershire, it is based in a beautiful rural location in between The River Severn Estuary and the Gloucester-Sharpness canal.
+Visit at the WWT Slimbridge, Wetland Centre is a great day out in Gloucestershire.
+WWT Slimbridge is a wetland nature reserve run by the Wildfowl and Wetlands Trust.
+They are near the village of Slimbridge in Gloucestershire.
+WWT Slimbridge is in a beautiful rural location in between The River Severn Estuary and the Gloucester-Sharpness canal.

-The reserve is home to many Swans, Ducks, Geese, Otters, flamingos and many other species some of which are included in the gallery below.
+The reserve is home to many Swans, Ducks, geese, otters, flamingos and many other species of bird.

 The Canada goose is a large wild goose species with a black head and neck, white patches on the face, and a brown body.
+They have a distinctive sound and live in flocks.
 More info…

-The mute swan is a species of swan and a member of the waterfowl family Anatidae.
+The mute swan is a species of swan and a member of the waterfowl family, Anatidae.
 It is native to much of Europe and Asia.
-Today, the Queen retains the right to ownership of all unmarked mute swans in open water.
+Today, the Queen keeps the right to ownership of all unmarked mute swans in open water.
 More info…

 - Eider duck